Staying in Mountain Huts in the Alps

 1. Your ultralight, expensive silk liner may just end up with a big tear right at your feet.
 Sleeping in a bed at the huts, with sheets and blankets, may give your feet a false expectation of freedom.
 Without your snug mummy sleeping bag to constantly remind you of your confinement, there is a chance your feet might seek that false freedom and kick right through that expensive, ultralight liner.
 For this reason, we recommend bringing a durable liner along and leaving that ultralight liner intact for future use in your sleeping bag.

 2. Think about the pillow!
 Do you really want to sleep in other people's drool?
 There are plenty of wonderful mummy sleeping bag liners out there with a hood for your head, that are fully inadequate at staying in place on the pillow throughout the night.
 With one of these sleeping bag liners, your cheek will most definitely come in contact with that not-so-clean pillowcase at some point.
-Our preferred sleeping bag liner (below), also known as a "travel sheet" solves that problem with a rectangular pillow pocket, and covers the pillow masterfully, creating a protective barrier between us, and, well, who knows what is on that pillow!
+Our preferred sleeping bag liner (pictured), also known as a "travel sheet" solves that problem with a rectangular pillow pocket, and covers the pillow masterfully, creating a protective barrier between us, and, well, who knows what is on that pillow!
 An alternative to buying such a sleeping bag liner, is to carry a pillow case, or to have a jacket or other item of clothing you can cover the pillow with at night.

 Huts by Country